MicrosoftDocs/cpp-docs/docs/cpp/string-and-character-literals-cpp.md

 char c5 = '\qrs';   // C4129, C4305, C4309, truncates to 's'
 ```

-The highest possible octal value is `\377`.
-An octal escape sequence that has a higher value causes error C2022: '*value-in-decimal*': too big for character.
+An octal escape sequence that has a higher value than `\377` causes error C2022: '*value-in-decimal*': too big for character.

 An escape sequence that appears to have hexadecimal and non-hexadecimal characters is evaluated as a multicharacter literal that contains a hexadecimal escape sequence up to the last hexadecimal character, followed by the non-hexadecimal characters.
+A hexadecimal escape sequence that contains no hexadecimal digits causes compiler error C2153: "hex literals must have at least one hex digit".

 ```cpp
 char c6 = '\x0050'; // 'P'